bugrahanakbulut/Unity-Infinite-Scroll/README.md

 ## TODO

-This project still in under development.
-If you need to implement any feature and if you get stuck please feel free to contact.
+This project still in under development so there might be some naughty bugs :D. If you met some of them or you need to implement any feature top of it, and if you get stuck please feel free to contact.
 There are some feature I will be implement in near feature :

 - Horizontal Movement Support [wip]
 - Handling changes in data throughout application life-time